tkashee/Kelsurvey/src/templates/README.md

 # Email Templates

-This directory contains email templates for SurveyEarn.
+This directory contains email templates for SurveyDash.
 These templates are designed to be used with Supabase Auth.

 ## Welcome Email Template

 The welcome email has been enhanced with the following features:

 ### HTML Version (`welcome-email.html`)
-- Professional HTML email with SurveyEarn branding
+- Professional HTML email with SurveyDash branding
 - Responsive design with gradient header and modern styling
 - Warm, welcoming tone with emphasis on community and impact
 - Clear explanation of survey benefits and user value